 1. Purchasing & Installing the WooCommerce Variation Swatches and Photos plugin

-The first step is Purchasing and Installing the WooCommerce Variation Swatches and Photos plugin which you can do by navigating to your WooCommerce dashboard.
+The first step is Purchasing and Installing the WooCommerce Variation Swatches and Photos plugin, which you can do by navigating to your WooCommerce dashboard.

 Once on your WooCommerce dashboard, click on the Plugins tab located on the left half of your screen and select Add New.
 See the screenshot below for quick reference.

-Once you’ve clicked on Add New you’ll want to click on Upload Plugin and choose your downloaded WooCommerce Variation Swatches and Photos plugin.
+Once you’ve clicked on Add New, you’ll want to click on Upload Plugin and choose your downloaded WooCommerce Variation Swatches and Photos plugin.

 After you’ve clicked Install Now, you’ll be taken to a screen where you’ll see a button labeled Activate Plugin, see the photo below for visual reference.

-2. Selecting Swatches
+2. Creating Swatches

-Once on the WooCommerce Dashboard, click on Products along the left hand side of your screen and select Attributes.
+Once on the WooCommerce Dashboard, click on Products along the left-hand side of your screen and select Attributes.

 Once you’re on the Attributes tab, your screen should look similar to the screenshot below: